overturetool/overturetool.github.io/_netmeetings/Net-Meeting-92.md

 ##  Any Other Business

 In the INTO-CPS project there is an intent of making an open source licensing policy inspired by the one from OpenModelica (see https://openmodelica.org/home/consortium).
 This allows companies who are members at the right level and who are actively supporting the further development and maintenance have an opportunity for making use of the open source code inside their own commercial extensions.
 Peter Gorm Larsen feels that it would be beneficial for the future commercial use of Overture to change its license to also be a part of this.
-It would be convenient t have a first initial discussion about that.
+It would be convenient to have a first initial discussion about that.
 <div id="edit_page_div"></div>